-Higher Diploma in Science in Computing (Data Analytics) - ICT SKILLS/SPRINGBOARD+Online conversion course for graduates of Level 8 programmes.
-Applications now open for January 2020 start.
+Higher Diploma in Science in Computing (Data Analytics) - ICT SKILLS/SPRINGBOARD+Open for applications on www.springboardcourses.ie

 Discipline: Computer Science and Applied Physics

 Mode of Study: Online delivery

 Entry Requirements: Level 8 Honours Degree (or equivalent if earned outside the EU - see www.qqi.ie).

 Free to eligible applications. €675 for employed applicants.
 For full eligibility criteria go to www.springboardcourses.ie

 - You are a Level 8 Graduate from a non-computing background who wishes to enter into a career in computing.

 - The aim of the course is to provide you with a broad knowledge of computing, with a specialisation in data analytics.